Top career paths for education graduates

 Special Education Teacher

-At Brandman, we love and respect special education teachers which is why we offer so many emphasis options for attaining a Master of Arts in Special Education including early childhood, autism, advanced methodology, content strategies and more.
+At Brandman, we love and respect special education teachers which is why we offer so many emphasis options for attaining a Master of Arts in Special Education including early childhood, autism, advanced methodology, behavior analysis, and teaching and learning.
 The role of special education teacher lands in the third place spot, with annual income peaking at $82,000.
 Although some may find the job demanding at times, the benefits of pursuing a career in special education are plentiful with many advancement opportunities and the emotional reward that comes from supporting these amazing students.